 Kalakari clothing is built from these roots of hip-hop, street art, and resistance.
 We have come a long way since burning screens in the sun and printing t-shirts in the back yard to an international brand and platform for revoultionary art.

-Kalakari Crew is built of artist and activists born and raised in California.
+Kalakari Crew is built of artists and activists born and raised in California.
 We grew up organizing for social justice while spray painting neighborhood walls with messages of resistance.
 As children of Punjabi immigrants, we were raised in strict households, turning to hip-hop and graffiti as tools of creative freedom and powerful self-expression.
 From street art, Kalakari transitioned into street wear as a result of the growing frustration with a limited selection for women's street apparel.

-Starting at age 17, Kalakari Founder Nisha K. Sembi armed herself with a spray can and took to the streets to develop her style as a graffiti writer.
+Starting at age 17, Kalakari Founder Nisha K. Sethi armed herself with a spray can and took to the streets to develop her style as a graffiti writer.
 As her skills evolved, Nisha began to incorporate Indian cultural elements into her work in order to pay homage to her South Asian roots.
 By combining Indian culture with hip-hop culture, Nisha has channeled a new style called Kalakari (“Artistry”) created through a process of self-reflection and decolonization.